 Do you dream of golden sand, turquoise water and palm trees swaying in the breeze?
 Do you wish you could experience this without the hordes of tourists baking in the sun on rows of loungers?
-If you answered yes, then Tobago may very well be your dream destination!
+If you answered yes, then Tobago may very well be your dream destination and believe us, there are plenty of places of interest in Tobago!

 Largely undiscovered by tourism, Tobago is full of charm, character and a plethora of things to do.
-Tobago is definitely the hidden gem of the Caribbean!
-If you are looking for ideas of what to do in Tobago, keep reading to discover the best things to do.
+It is definitely the hidden gem of the Caribbean!
+If you are looking for ideas of what to do in Tobago, keep reading to discover the best of the island.

 So, what are the best things to do in Tobago?